Trump, JD Vance, Republican lawmakers react to Biden's decision to drop out of presidential race

 Trump presidential campaign

-Senior Trump campaign advisers Chris LaCivita and Susie Wiles called Mr. Biden "weak, pathetic, and incompetent" in a strongly worded statement following the announcement he was stepping down from the race.
+In a strongly worded statement earlier Sunday, senior Trump campaign advisers Chris LaCivita and Susie Wiles called Mr. Biden "weak, pathetic, and incompetent."

 "Kamala Harris is just as much of joke as Biden is," the advisers wrote.
 "Harris will be even WORSE for the people of our Nation than Joe Biden.
 Harris has been the Enabler in Chief for Crooked Joe this entire time.
 They own each other's records, and there is no distance between the two."